Difference Between Autocad and Archicad

 - While AutoCAD may be easy to use and understand the program, ArchiCAD requires more time to understand because of too many option settings.

-- AutoCAD can generally be called an electronic drawing board which is based on 2d representation but is also able to create 3D geometry.
+- AutoCAD can generally be called an electronic drawing board based on 2d representation but can also create 3D geometry.
 While ArchiCAD is for creating virtual electronic buildings.
 The application can understand the attributes of building elements and how to connect them.

 Autocad vs Archicad Comparison Table